zorro786/scheduler-plugins/kep/61-real-load-aware-scheduling/README.md

 ### Goals

 1. Provide configurable scheduling plugins to increase cluster utilization.
-2. Expected CPU Utilisation per node should not go beyond X%.
+2. Expected CPU Utilisation per node should not go beyond X% (constraint).
-3. Instances of an app should spread across failure domains.
-The failure domain would be host at the lowest level and can extend to racks, zones, regions, etc.
-4. To not affect the behavior of default score plugins unless necessary.
+3. To not affect the behavior of default score plugins unless necessary.
-5. Implement the above features as Score plugins
+4. Implement the above features as Score plugins

 ### Non-Goals